-(i) After importing your SQL Server instances, be sure to go the the Server Group Tags view to add the new servers to tag for better management.
+After importing your SQL Server instances, be sure to go to the Server Group Tags view to add the new servers to the tag for better management.
 For more information about tags, see Manage server group tags.

 Acceptable .CSV format